Saffron: What to Know About the World’s Most Expensive Spice

 Saffron has always been one of the world's most expensive spices, treasured for its goldenrod color and rich, distinct flavor.

-Saffron is cooking’s golden child—literally!
-Its deep orange hue brings a vibrant color and flavor to any dish.
-It’s also the most expensive spice in the world.
-By the 16th century, it cost as much as gold and today, top-quality saffron will run you up to $10,000 a pound.
+Saffron is literally cooking’s golden child—with its deep orange hue bringing a vibrant color and flavor to any dish—and it’s also the most expensive spice in the world.
+How much is Saffron?
+Well, by the 16th century, it cost as much as gold and today, top-quality saffron will run you up to $10,000 a pound.

 But what exactly is the spice that Cleopatra was said to use in her bathwater and launched a fourteen-day war in 1374?
 And what are the options for those of us who want the flavor without the price tag?

 What Is Saffron?
-Why Is It So Expensive?
+Why Is Saffron So Expensive?

 Besides adding complex flavors to a wide variety of dishes, saffron has also been celebrated for its health benefits.
 In the 14th century, the herb was used as a remedy against the Black Death.
-Now, modern researchers say saffron might be able to improve everything from insomnia to digestive discomfort and immune function.
+Now, modern researchers say saffron benefits your body in more than one way, improving everything from insomnia to digestive discomfort and immune function.

 Saffron is at the top of its game in rice dishes like paella, but can be a succulent addition to desserts, too.
 Here’s a good rule of thumb: if vanilla is included, saffron will thrive!
-Even a small amount adds fragrant flavor and a burst of golden color to brighten up your dish.
-It can either be the star of the show or added in combination with other spices to provide sweet flavor and depth.
+Even a small amount adds fragrant flavor and a burst of golden color to brighten up your dish, and it can be added in combination with other spices to provide sweet flavor and depth.

 To get the most color and taste, soak the saffron threads in a water or broth before cooking for at least thirty minutes, and add the infused liquid right before you serve.